Ask us anything - answers

-Email: the [email protected] email team are available to help with issues that are not related to live orders – like problems and questions about your app or Supplier Agreement.
+- Email: Get in touch with us for help with issues that are not related to live orders – like problems and questions about your app or Supplier Agreement.

-There is also a lot of information available in the Help Topics section of your app and the Roo Community webpage - so have a look to see if we’ve already shared the information you need.
+There is also a lot of information available in the FAQs on your app and the rider website – so have a look to see if we’ve already shared the information you need.